Physician Assistant Studies

 Please note that we accept ONLY the GRE for our program.
 We do not accept any substitutes (e.g. the MCAT).If you are an international or domestic student applicant and did not attend a high school where English is the primary language, you are required to submit TOEFL iBT scores in additional to the GRE.
-A minimum combined TOEFL iBT score of 120 is required, with a minimum of score in the following areas:
+A minimum combined TOEFL iBT score of 120 is required, with a minimum of score of 26 in each category:

 Bachelor's degree from an accredited college.
 All applicants applying to the PA program must meet the minimum academic standards for the Graduate School.

 The UKPA program values academic success as well as personal attributes and experiences that we feel will our students need to possess to provide healthcare to our diverse community.
 The admissions committee utilizes a holistic review process.
 This approach allows us to consider multiple factors to ensure that we are matriculating a diverse group of future physician assistant.

 The prerequisites are as stated in the Graduate School Bulletin, which is the official source.
 The current prequisites are:

 *Anatomy and physiology courses must be from a biology, anatomy or physiology department.